 - Highlighting how your business communicates trust, ethics, standards and expectations on your website

 - Improving the design of your site for both conversions and customer engagement

 - Encouraging guests to share their stories and experiences with you & incorporating these to your social media/content marketing strategies

 I hope you found this post useful or at least gave you food for thought.
 If you have any ideas yourself of how businesses can build trust with their customers, please feel free to share them with me, and I’ll be happy to add them to this post.
 In the meantime, I’ll be looking for that perfect place to stay in Amsterdam.
 On Airbnb.

-If you enjoyed this, you might also be interested in Scott Colenutt’s post The Top 3 Challenges Facing Hotel Companies in 2016.
-We’ll soon be updating the post for 2017, so if you’d like to contribute, feel free to get in touch.
+If you enjoyed this, you might also be interested in My post on The Top Challenges Facing Hotels in 2018, Scott Colenutt’s post looking at The Top 3 Challenges Facing Hotel Companies in 2016.